p0-security/iam-privilege-catalog/vulnerabilities/README.md

 with exploit independent of the size and scope of the system exploited, or the sensitivity of the exploited system.

-- **CRITICAL**: Used alone, has the potential to disrupt central organizational operations, destroy trust, or create significant liability.
-Additionally, includes vulnerabilities that give attackers access to broadly provisioned identities that enable the above impacts (such as root privilege escalation vulnerabilities).
+- **CRITICAL**: Assigned to vulnerabilities that result in loss of data or policy control, such as exfiltration, escalation, and takeover vulnerabilities.
-- **HIGH**: Used alone, has the potential to disrupt ancillary organization operations, cause reputational damage, or run afoul of compliance requirements.
+- **HIGH**: Used alone, has the potential to disrupt organizational operations, cause reputational damage, or run afoul of compliance requirements.
 - **MEDIUM**: Used alone, has the potential to create operational burden or monetary costs, or access organizational secrets.